 The manga as a whole is a fairly realistic and non-melodramatic depiction of the difficulties inherent in Kei/Megumi's situation.

-- Alternate Character Reading - How Kei became Megumi; this type of name change might make sorting out Personal Seals and certain documents easier.
+- Alternate Character Reading: Kei became Megumi, giving a different pronunciation to the same spelling in kanji.
+This type of name change might make sorting out Personal Seals and certain documents easier.

 - Attractive Bent-Gender - inevitable, seeing as Even The Boys Wanted Him pre-Gender Bender.